One-dimensional long-range diffusion-limited aggregation III -- The limit aggregate: Introduction

 \subsection{Acknowledgements}

-The Author wishes to thank Omer Angel, Itai Benjamini and Gady Kozma for introducing him to diffusion limited aggregation and its $1$-dimensional variant, and for helpful discussions and to thank Omer Angel for useful comments on an earlier version of the paper.
+The Author wishes to thank Omer Angel, Itai Benjamini and Gady Kozma for introducing him to diffusion limited aggregation and its $1$-dimensional variant and for helpful discussions, and to thank Omer Angel for useful comments on an earlier version of the paper.
+This research was supported by the Israel Science Foundation (grant No. 1471) and by a Grant from the GIF, the German-Israeli Foundation for Scientific Research and Development.